 Portable offline backup appliances resemble a desktop computer tower.
 They are best suited for data-intensive businesses with more demanding performance needs.
 They are ideally suited for multi-machine offices and can be configured as a central backup repository for all of them.
 Purpose-built offline backup appliances usually come with specialized backup automation software.
 Backup software can copy data to the appliance and also sync it to a cloud provider for added redundancy.

 In the event of a disaster, the cloud copy can be recovered from anywhere with a stable internet connection.
 For added mobility, the appliance can be unplugged and transported to a disaster recovery location.
 So long as there is power, you can perform ongoing data backups and direct data restores from the appliance.

 It’s always recommended to attach appliances to an uninterruptible power source (UPS) battery backup to mitigate momentary power disruptions.

-The price for backup appliances does vary widely, but smaller units can start at around $300/month.
+The price for offline backup appliances does vary widely, but smaller units can start at around $300/month.
 This will typically cover use of the appliance, software, 24/7 support including patches, upgrades, and warranty, as well as cloud storage.

 One of the most critical things you should do to prepare for an emergency is to properly back up your systems and data.
 At eSilo, our mission is to make enterprise grade data protection solutions easy and affordable for small and midsize businesses to deploy.
 Contact us today for a free IT checkup and to get tips to ensure you are prepared for whatever disaster may come your way.